 Enable ZFS daemons to auto mount your pool on boot.

 To keep things simple I will be using all the drives in a single raidz3 pool.
-To keep with the theme, lets name the pool black_hole.
+To keep with the theme, lets name the pool black_hole

 Note

-ZFS is smart enough to be able to handle getting disks by either UUID or /dev/sdx.
+.
 Internally ZFS will map to the UUID of the drive and you will not have to worry about the pool being mounted correctly on reboots.

 Check the status of your new pool.